 Cold weather tires muscles out faster than people expect.
 Moving heavy furniture in bulky winter clothing is physically harder than moving in shorts and a t-shirt.
 Crew members move slightly more slowly in the cold, and rest time between carries is a little longer.
 For a large home, budget an extra 30 to 45 minutes compared to the same job in summer conditions.
 Our crew accounts for this in how we plan winter jobs.

 Upholstered furniture, sofas, and fabric chairs pick up moisture from slush in building lobbies and elevator floors.
 We use heavy plastic sofa covers on every fabric piece as standard on winter jobs.
-These are the same covers used for condo building lobbies that have been tracked with slush from a day of residents coming and going.
-The covers keep the fabric dry from the moment the piece leaves the unit to the moment it arrives in the new home.
+These covers keep the fabric dry from the moment the piece leaves the unit to the moment it arrives in the new home.
+The same covers protect against slush tracked through condo building lobbies throughout the day.

 Electronics are the item that surprises people most.
 A TV or computer that has been in a cold truck for 90 minutes should not be plugged in immediately at the destination.
-Condensation forms inside electronics when cold air meets warm room air, and turning on a device while condensation is present can cause irreversible damage.
+Condensation forms inside electronics when cold air meets warm room air.
+Turning on a device while condensation is present can cause irreversible damage.
 Give electronics at least two hours at room temperature before powering them on.
-We remind clients about this on every winter job.

 Plants cannot survive in an unheated moving truck in a Toronto winter.
 Even a short transit in sub-zero temperatures will kill most houseplants.
 Transport plants in your car with the heat on, wrapped in newspaper for insulation.
 For large plants that cannot fit in a car, accept that a January truck ride is a risk and plan accordingly.